-Understanding Karen Tei Yamashita (University of South Carolina Press, forthcoming) is a volume in the Understanding Contemporary American Literature Series at the University of South Carolina Press.
+Understanding Karen Tei Yamashita (University of South Carolina Press, 2020) is a volume in the Understanding Contemporary American Literature Series at the University of South Carolina Press.
 It provides a clear and concise introduction to Yamashita’s biography, key motifs in her work, as well as offering research resources for advanced students and scholars.
 The book addresses major issues including global capitalism, immigration, and environmental justice.
 This volume serves as a crucial accompaniment to Yamashita’s novels, offering cogent commentary and analysis of her innovative, challenging texts, and providing useful explanations of major critical approaches and thematic concerns.

 The Romance of Race: Incest, Miscegenation, and Multiculturalism in the United States, 1880-1930 (New Brunswick, NJ: Rutgers University Press, 2013)